shepsteven42/HeroSim/README.md

 [bertrandom](https://github.com/bertrandom/snowball-thrower) for your Snowball Thrower, [shinyquagsire23](https://github.com/shinyquagsire23/Switch-Fightstick) for your Splatoon Post Printer, and [progmem](https://github.com/progmem/Switch-Fightstick) for laying the controller groundwork, made the automation side of this project far easier than is really fair.

 [Luke Garbutt](https://youtu.be/_5ml_Y9hqG8) on Youtube, this was the workaround I used when OpenCV couldn't detect my Elgato Capture Card.
 Everything else fell into place naturally around what I borrowed from this video.
 Thanks.

+## I'm Unemployed

+At the risk of sounding preachy, I'm actively searching for employment as a Data Scientist/Analyst or a C++/Python/Java developer.
+I have a Bachelor's Degree in Mathematics of Computation from UCLA, class of June 2019.
+Please reach out to me with any opportunities via email at shepsteven42+jobs@gmail.com